Learn More about Egg Donation

 - From all ethnic or racial backgrounds

 - Somewhat flexible with their schedules

-- At low risk for communicable diseases or sexually transmitted diseases
+- At low risk for communicable diseases, such as COVID and sexually transmitted diseases

 - At a good weight with a healthy body mass index – not too high or not too low